Loganv308/JavaTube/README.md

 JavaTube is a Java developed mobile application that can download your favorite Youtube videos and save them locally on your device, along with saving the designated video metadata to a local Database.

+This project utilizes ffmpeg to download videos from YouTube along with other platforms.

 ## Features

 - Ability to download YouTube videos